hunterjackson/docs/source/cassandra-source.rst

 * Optional  : yes
 * Default   : 10000

-``connect.cassandra.source.task.batch.size``
+``connect.cassandra.task.batch.size``

 The number of records the Source task should drain from the reader queue.

 * Data type : int
 * Optional  : yes
 * Default   : 1000

-``connect.cassandra.source.error.policy``
+``connect.cassandra.error.policy``

 Specifies the action to be taken if an error occurs while inserting the data.

 There are three available options, **noop**, the error is swallowed, **throw**, the error is allowed to propagate and retry.
-For **retry** the Kafka message is redelivered up to a maximum number of times specified by the ``connect.cassandra.source.max.retries`` option.
-The ``connect.cassandra.sink.retry.interval`` option specifies the interval between retries.
+For **retry** the Kafka message is redelivered up to a maximum number of times specified by the ``connect.cassandra.max.retries`` option.
+The ``connect.cassandra.retry.interval`` option specifies the interval between retries.

 The errors will be logged automatically.